 5. China has a world-class train system

-Unlike some Western countries that simply pay lip service to improving public transportation, China has invested heavily in building a world-class bullet train system.
+Unlike some Western countries that pay lip service to improving public transportation, China's bullet train system is world-class.

-Most major towns and cities are connected to a network that spans the entire country.
-This enables the efficient passage of countless people as well as encouraging development and tourism in previously untapped regions.
+Most major towns and cities are connected to the network.
+This allows people to move freely across the country, and encourages development and tourism in previously untapped regions.

-It’s not all bad news, however, as there’s a way around it.
-You can access your favorite sites by using what’s known as a ‘virtual private network’ or VPN.
+You can access your favorite websites and apps by using what’s known as a ‘virtual private network’ or VPN.

 7. Chinese people are eager to learn English